Papier-mâché offering shops in Hong Kong: Western countries

-Shops are even set up in Western countries like the USA or United Kingdom by Chinese immigrants.
+Shops have been established in Western countries – such as the USA or the United Kingdom – by Chinese immigrants.
 For example, Mulberry Street in New York, also known as Chinatown, has papier-mâché retailers which are similar to those in Hong Kong.
-They serve the Chinese who are living there to celebrate Chinese festivals.
+They serve the Chinese who are living there, in order to celebrate Chinese festivals.

 Interior design and architectural style

 Papier-mâché shops in Hong Kong are usually designed in traditional Chinese style without fancy decoration.
 The layout seems to be disorganised but the goods are arranged in an orderly fashion.
-A large tablet placed on top of the door with the name of the shop written in gold, yellow or red, around which there are some Chinese lanterns for decoration.
+A large tablet is placed on top of the door with the name of the shop written in gold, yellow or red, around which there are some Chinese lanterns for decoration.
 Some shelves are put outside the shops for displaying products.
 For the setting, some simple closets are placed all around the shop with a variety of products on them.
 A glass case table forms a corner for the shop owner.
-Generally there are tables placed in the middle of the shop, with a lot of packages of foss paper and papier-mâché put on them for ancestor worship, which is sorted by plastic baskets or cartons.
+Generally, there are tables placed in the middle of the shop, with a lot of packages of foss paper and papier-mâché placed on them for ancestral worship, which are sorted by plastic baskets or cartons.
 The 3D papier-mâché items are wrapped in plastic bags and hung inside the shop.
 During some traditional Chinese festivals, such as the mid-autumn festival, the festive products will also be wrapped in plastic bags and hung outside the shop to attract customers.